kubernetes/community/contributors/guide/issue-triage.md

 from people who need help configuring some aspect of Kubernetes.
 These issues should be labeled with `triage/support`, directed to our support structures (see below) and then closed.
 Also, if the issue is clearly abandoned or in the wrong place, it should be closed.
-Keep in mind that only issue reporter, assignees and component organization members can close issue.
+Keep in mind that only issue reporters, assignees and component organization members can close issues.
 If you do not have such privilege, just comment your findings.
 Otherwise, first `/assign` issue to yourself and then `/close`.